Meadowlarke/Bibliography/Kalinak2015.md

 97: Hybrid scores in the late 70s.

--: Film composer John Williams.
+-: Film composer John Williams and the "hyperclassical" film score.

 ### Sound duesigners in the Hollywood Renaissance